jamesp-epcc/tier2-safe-docs/README.rst

-Tier-2 SAFE  Documentation
+Cirrus SAFE Documentation
 =========================

-This repository contains the documentation for the Tier-2 service management web interface (SAFE_ and is linked to a rendered version on ReadTheDocs.
+This repository contains the documentation for the Cirrus service management web interface (SAFE_ and is linked to a rendered version on ReadTheDocs.

 For a guide on the rst file format see `this <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ document.